 20 – Bastani Zaferani (Saffron Ice Cream)

 Believed to date back to 500 BCE, Bastani Zaferani is arguably the most iconic and popular Persian dessert.
 Made from a mixture of milk, eggs, sugar, saffron, rosewater, vanilla, and cardamom, this sweet and yellow ice cream with some white icy crackers mixed with it.

 You’ll commonly find white, icy cracker-like pieces in the ice cream, which are made by freezing a thick layer of clotted cream and then cracking it into pieces.
-Pistachio and sometimes almond and walnut are common for decoration and additional taste.
+Pistachios and sometimes almonds and walnuts are common for decoration and additional taste.